spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 29 Nov 2018       |
 | **Demo**          | [kind][kind-demo] |

-Why run containers when you can run containers inside containers which orchestrates other containers. kind is a tool for running local Kubernetes clusters using Docker container nodes.
-Primarily designed for testing Kubernetes itself, it is now wide used for local development or CI.
+Why run containers when you can run containers inside containers which orchestrates other containers. kind is a tool for running local Kubernetes clusters using Docker container nodes. kind was primarily designed for testing Kubernetes itself, but can be used for local development or CI.

 ---